getgrav/grav-plugin-lightslider/README.md

 ## Manual Update

 Manually updating LightSlider is pretty simple.
-You would follow all of the steps listed for the manual installation above, but you will need to delete the existing `lightslider` folder found under `/your/site/grav/user/plugins/` first.
+Here is what you will need to do to get this done:

+* Delete the `your/site/user/plugins/lightslider` directory.
+* Downalod the new version of the LightSlider plugin from either [GitHub](https://github.com/getgrav/grav-plugin-lightslider) or [GetGrav.org](http://getgrav.org/downloads/plugins#extras).
+* Unzip the zip file in `your/site/user/plugins` and rename the resulting folder to `lightslider`.
+* Clear the Grav cache.
+The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.

 > Note: Any changes you have made to any of the files listed under this directory will also be removed and replaced by the new set.
 Any files located elsewhere (for example a YAML settings file placed in `user/config/plugins`) will remain intact.